-Choosing a college can be the biggest decision a teen has made yet!
-Of course, bigger life choices and chapters lay before them — like finding a first job, choosing a partner, or deciding which city to start putting down roots — but most teens that come to Evolve Tutoring in Boston are taking their first steps towards adulthood.
+Applying to, and then choosing a college, is a big deal!
+Of course, bigger life choices and chapters lay before them — like finding their first job, choosing a partner, or deciding which city to start putting down roots — but most teens that come to Evolve Tutoring in Boston are taking their first steps towards adulthood.

-Whether you’re following the traditional college path, or looking for something different, there’s rarely an easy yes when deciding on a school or navigating the admissions process.
-Which is why working with an admissions coach and getting college admissions assistance is one of the best ways to prepare.
+Whether you’re following the traditional college path or looking for something different, it is a challenge deciding on a school or navigating the admissions process.
+Which is why working with a college admissions coach and getting college admissions assistance is one of the best ways to prepare.

-We are dedicated to helping you find YOUR best-fit college, which is not necessarily an Ivy League school or where your parents or siblings went.
+We are dedicated to helping students find the best fit for THEM, which is not necessarily an Ivy League school or where parents or siblings went.
 We understand that a college needs to fit your unique personality, goals, interests, and needs.
 We’re serious about getting to know you and help you find — and get into — your dream school.

 We guide you through the entire application process with our signature system, 8 Modules to College Acceptance™.

 - Where do you begin?

 - How do you form a list?

 - What schools might be a good fit?

 - What should the essay be about?

 - What is a good timeline?